iron-software/.github/profile/README.md

 We are always looking for outstanding C#, C++, and Java Software Engineers.
 Easily apply at: https://ironsoftware.com/careers/

 ## Get in Touch with the Team
-Are you smart enough to find a bug or design a brilliant feature request.
+Are you smart enough to find a bug or design a brilliant feature request?
 Our developers want to [hear your feedback and ideas](https://ironsoftware.com/contact-us/#helpscout-support).
 We have real time support in 4 time zones.

 ## External Links